yii-tools/app/docs/guide/application.md

 ];
 ```

 The `Application` class is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware.
 It is used to dispatch the middleware stack and handle the request.
 The `Application` class is configured with a `dispatcher` and a `fallbackHandler`.
 The `dispatcher` is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware that dispatches the middleware stack.
-The `fallbackHandler` is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware that handles the request when no other middleware can do so.
+The `fallbackHandler` represents the handler that will be called if no other handler is found.

 The `Locale` class is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware that sets the locale based on the request.
 It is configured with a list of supported locales and a list of ignored requests.
 The `Locale` middleware is used to set the locale for the request.
 It is configured with a list of supported locales and a list of ignored requests.